 Beans and Legumes are not High-risk for Gout

-Now, if you are overloading with four or more cups of beans a day, and on a poor diet, then you will likely experience some gout symptoms.
+Now, if you are overloading with four or more cups of beans a day, and on a poor diet, then you will likely experience gout symptoms.

 - The PRAL score measures how acidifying or alkalizing food are after being metabolized, where the pH scale measures how acidic or alkaline foods are before eating